 At the Charles Lea Center, we've found that by incorporating technology into all of our programs, it greatly improves the quality of life of the men and women who receive services.
 Each program has implemented what works best for them and the individuals who receive services.
 Depending on the person’s skill level, and desire, customized supports are designed.

-Just as technology is evolving, so we are we.
+Just as technology is evolving, so are we.
 There’s nothing that makes us smile more than seeing someone’s confidence soar as they can now live in an apartment by themselves.
 Or the satisfaction someone gains who can now adjust the temperature in his house, by himself, and turn his own TV channel.

 Each of our programs embraces technology differently, here’s how: